Promethean House FAQ

 How big is your system?

-Technically, infinite; in practice, there are about five of us who come out regularly.
+Technically, infinite; in practice, there are about six of us who come out regularly.

 Is there someone called [Government Name] or [deadname]?